cstatz/blazert/README.md

 ### Notes
 - Different from nanoRT, the bvh-build is not (yet) parallelized.
-For meshes with 5 million triangles, blazeRT needs about 5 seconds to build the BHV and about 20 seconds for 20 million meshes.
+For meshes with 5 million triangles, blazeRT needs about 5 seconds to build the BHV and about 20 seconds for 20 million triangles.
 For scientific or engineering ray tracing applications the scene is usually static while ray origin and direction are varied.
 The computational effort is hence defined by the traversal and not the build.
 - ```BLAZERTALIGN``` is currently not used but might be used in the future.

 ## Benchmarks
 We have included benchmarks comparing blazeRT to [nanort](https://github.com/lighttransport/nanort), [embree](https://github.com/embree/embree) and [madmann91/bvh](https://github.com/madmann91/bvh) for bvh build and traversal.
 The benchmark scene is a (triangle-) meshed sphere which which can be refined by sub-division.
 There are two traversal cases:
 - A rendering case where the scene size (number of triangles) is increased (while maintaining the same dimensions) and 8192 * 8192 rays are shot at the scene in a rectangular pattern.
 - A scientific case where the scene size as well as the number of rays are increased (a ray is shot at each vertex of the sphere mesh).
 This can be considered as some kind of worst cast, because every ray hits and for each ray multiple overlapping bounding boxes (and subsequent primitives) need to be tested.

-The benchmarks are run for the most recent (git-) revisions of the compared raytracing libraries.
+The benchmarks are run for the most recent (git-) revisions of the compared ray tracing libraries.

-**NOTE**: For [madnamnn91/bvh](https://github.com/madmann91/bvh) we encoutered segfaults when running this on macOS for meshes that were bigger than a few hundred triangles.
+**NOTE**: For [madmann91/bvh](https://github.com/madmann91/bvh) we encountered segfaults when running this on macOS for meshes that were bigger than a few hundred triangles.
 Please take these results with a grain of salt (a bug report has been filed).

 The benchmarks were run on the following configuration: